paigeweber13/fine-hardware-visualization/README.md

    - does not seem to consider architecture?
    - not free?
  - read more of kerncraft paper

+Kernel to use to demonstrate how this tool analyzes changing bottlenecks:
  - revisited convolution
    - my theoretical analysis says memory is only the bound at kernel sizes < 5
    - in practice, I don't see a roofline from memory, but perhaps I'm not using core to the fullest extent?
    - for now will move on to looking at it with likwid to see if I can gain insights

- - changes to likwid:
+improvements to performance_monitor tool:
  - added geometric mean
  - map is built for per-thread results

- - manually compared fhv_minimal and likwid_minimal counter results to see if they were reasonable after these changes.
+Checking per-thread result map for accuracy:
+ - events are off by a factor of 4 or so
+ - metrics seem to match
+ - events are reported for non existent threads, like
+ - compared new geometric mean and double checked old arithmetic mean with likwid_minimal.
 Everything seems good, moving on for now.
 But we will need formal tests at some point.

- - next steps:
+next steps:
  - decide on analyzing convolution or another kernel
  - use likwid to print the most pertinent information
  - create json
  - visualize

 Questions:
  - fix up convolution or just switch to other kernel for analysis?